MasterEdgelord0/hello-world/README.md

 # hello-world
-Just some stuff that I've done in other places; a best hits thing sort of.
+Just some stuff that I've done in other places.
+I code for fun when i can be bothered to, and hopefully i can make a career out of it one day.